Next Generation of Founders

 However, high-potential teams may receive guidance, exposure, or connections to potential supporters, partners, or ecosystem players.

 No, The program does not replace or interfere with academic evaluation.
-It is designed to add value to your graduation project by helping you think beyond the classroom.
+It is designed to add value to your senior or graduation project by helping you think beyond the classroom.

 How much time will the program require?